Aruna060714/MCP-Toolbox-3/README.md

     ```bash
     python mysql.py
     ```
       - Connects to Toolbox server (http://localhost:5000)
       - Loads the get_products_by_type tool
       - Calls it with a product type (e.g., "jersey")
       - Prints formatted results
+    - For redis user queries:
+    ```bash
+    python redis.py
+    ```
+      - Connects to Toolbox server (http://localhost:5000)
+      - Loads the get_user_from_redis tool
+      - Calls it with an email (e.g., "ajay@example.com")
+      - Prints the user profile stored in Redis (as JSON)

 ## Example Outputs